gabrielsoltz/metahub/README.md

 # Inputs

 MetaHub can read security findings directly from AWS Security Hub using its API.
-If you don't use Security Hub, you can use any ASFF-based scanner.
-Most cloud security scanners support the ASFF format.
-Check with them or leave an issue if you need help.
+If you don't use Security Hub, you can use any ASFF-compatible scanner.
+Most cloud security scanners support the ASFF format like Prolwer, Steampipe, Trivy, and more.

-If you want to read from an input ASFF file, you need to use the options:
+If you want to read from an input ASFF file, you need to use the option (`--inputs file-asff`) and provide the path to the file.
+You can provide multiple files separated by a space.:

 ```sh
 ./metahub.py --inputs file-asff --input-asff path/to/the/file.json.asff path/to/the/file2.json.asff
 ```

-You also can combine AWS Security Hub findings with input ASFF files specifying both inputs:
+You also can combine AWS Security Hub findings with input ASFF files specifying both inputs (`--inputs file-asff securityhub`).
+MetaHub will process all findings together and end up with a single output.:

 ```sh
 ./metahub.py --inputs file-asff securityhub --input-asff path/to/the/file.json.asff
 ```

 When using a file as input, you can't use the option `--sh-filters` for filter findings, as this option relies on AWS API for filtering.
 You can't use the options `--update-findings` or `--enrich-findings` as those findings are not in the AWS Security Hub.
 If you are reading from both sources at the same time, only the findings from AWS Security Hub will be updated.

+MetaHub also implements some **fixing mechanisms** for the ASFF format, when they are not correctly formatted.
+This is a best-effort approach to make the ASFF as useful as possible, but it's not perfect and needs to be fixed in the source scanner.

+- If the key `Region` is missing from the Resources and from the Root Level, MetaHub will calculate the region based on the ARN of the affected resource.
+- If the ASFF file is not correctly setting the ASFF Resource Type, MetaHub will calculate it based on the ARN of the affected resource using the library [aws-arn](https://github.com/gabrielsoltz/aws-arn)
+- If any other field is missing like `SeverityLabel`, `Workflow`, `RecordState`, `Compliance`, `Id`, `ProductArn` or `StandardsControlArn`, MetaHub will set them to `Unknown`.

 # Outputs